Dry Eye Diagnosis

 If patients are experiencing dry eyes, Dr. Kenneth Miller can perform a comprehensive eye exam and measure the volume and quality of tears.

 The doctor may use colored dyes during your examination.
-A yellow vegetable dye called fluorescein, enables him to visualize any dry spots on the corneal surface, due to inadequate tears.
-He may also use red or green dyes to aide in the detection of dying or abnormal cells in the cornea or conjunctiva.
+A yellow vegetable dye called fluorescein allows him to detect any dry spots on the corneal surface that have developed due to inadequate tears.
+He may also use red or green dyes to aid in the detection of dying or abnormal cells in the cornea or conjunctiva.

 The InflammaDry® test also involves taking a small sample of tears from your lower eyelid.
-The system analyses your tears, checking for elevated levels of MMP-9, an inflammatory marker that is elevated in the tears of patients with inflammatory dry eye syndrome, i.e., Sjogren, RA, Lupus, etc..
+The system analyzes your tears, checking for elevated levels of MMP-9, an inflammatory marker that is elevated in the tears of patients with inflammatory dry eye syndrome, rheumatoid arthritis, lupus, and other autoimmune conditions.

 Dr. Miller will use a Keratograph® to analyze the topography of the corneal surface and examine the Meibomian glands in the eyelids.
 These glands produce the oils that keep your tears from evaporating, and can sometimes become clogged.
 If the Meibomian glands fail to produce enough oil, this deficit can lead to dry eye.

 If you suffer from blurry vision, red or itchy eyes, or eyes that will not stop watering, you may be experiencing dry eye.
 Contact our office today to schedule a dry eye consultation with Dr. Miller.
 Using some of the most sophisticated technology available today, Dr. Miller will conduct a thorough analysis to determine if you are suffering from dry eye, and recommend a course of treatment.